Interaction between disk and extended corona in a general relativistic framework

 where $\eta$ is the accretion efficiency governed by the spin of the BH, $\dot{M}$ is the mass accretion rate.
-Should this situation last a while, accretion energy should be dissipated in the corona to keep the electrons hot, otherwise the corona would cool down almost instantly.
-Therefore, to achieve the balance, we introduce a fraction $\alpha$, which splits the splits the viscous power generated by accretion into part that is radiated away and part $(1-\alpha)L_{\rm acc}$ that is used to energize the corona ($L_{\rm intr}$ and $L_{\rm sc}$ in Appendix \ref{appendix_theoretical_estimates}).
-Note that with this modification, the total available accretion power still remains the same ($L_{\rm acc}$ in equation \ref{eqn_L_acc}), the factor $\alpha$ only scales the intrinsic disk dissipation and consequently the disk blackbody photons distribution.
+If this situation lasts a while, the accretion energy should be dissipated in the corona to keep the electrons hot, otherwise the corona will cool down almost instantly.
+Therefore, to achieve the balance, we introduce a fraction $\alpha$, which splits the viscous power generated by accretion into part that is radiated away and part $(1-\alpha)L_{\rm acc}$ that is used to energize the corona ($L_{\rm intr}$ and $L_{\rm sc}$ in Appendix \ref{appendix_theoretical_estimates}).
+With this modification, we note that the total available accretion power remains the same ($L_{\rm acc}$ in equation \ref{eqn_L_acc}); the factor $\alpha$ only scales the intrinsic disk dissipation and consequently the disk blackbody photons distribution.
 Therefore the fundamental condition for the iteration of $\alpha$ becomes $L_{\rm tot}=L_{\rm acc}$.
 We make no assumption about the mechanism that transfers ($1\!-\!\alpha$) fraction of the disk viscous energy to the corona to heat up electrons.